VanLoo-lab/ascat/LogRcorrection/README.md

 `Rscript createReplicTimingFile.R SNPpos`

  - `SNPpos` is the same file provided to generate the GC correction file above.
+Please note that chromosomes names for replication timing is chr-based (e.g. *chr1*).

 The created output file should start like this, with one row per provided probe: